 Ultimately, the exhibition Sliding under Traces shows the result of an intensive working process that balances itself between science, alchemy and artistic practice.
 By applying scientific chemical processes within an artistic context, the exhibition seeks to generate new values and meanings, particularly questioning the associations between organic matter and the mystical, seemingly ambiguous concept of a life elixir, or rather the repetitive manufactured promise by the cosmetic industry.
 Building on the rejuvenating properties of snail slime, for the next step Geelen will focus on a bacterium that was recently discovered on the slowly decaying, oldest preserved mummies in the world.
 More specifically, he will focus on the preservative substance Sphagnum (peat moss), an extract from Hoogveen, a protected region in the Netherlands, which has led to preservation of bog bodies.
 Whilst operating in a precarious atmosphere and under climate change, Paul Geelen’s research focuses on the fusion of various raw materials originating in animals (snails) and plants (peat moss).
 One element moisturises, whilst the other preserves—rejuvenation (progressive) and preservation (conservative) comprise the basic principles that form an ambivalent mixture...

-This exhibition is kindly supported by the Pauwhof Fund and the municipality of Rotterdam.
+Sliding Under Traces is supported by the Pauwhof Fund and the City of Rotterdam.